Arduino® Robotics Workshop 1 - Basic Input/Output & Control

 - Understand the basics of the AVR® microcontroller used in the UNO, and how to wire it up.

 - Be able to fabricate a simple control application, using sensors and actuators.

 - Be able to interface with the robot motors and sensors using standard Arduino libraries.

 - Understand how to model basic robot behaviours using a state machine and implement it in a fast embedded control loop.

 - Ideally, you have already been fooling around with an Arduino UNO!

-- The following course is recommended: Beginning C Programming with Arduino®
+- The following course is recommended to round out your coding skills: Beginning C Programming with Arduino®

 PART 1.
 INTRODUCTION